 And here’s the replacement.
 As well as offering the inner and outer wheel arches as separate panels, BMH thankfully also supply them both in this complete assembly, already correctly spot-welded together.

 I took a first pass at the old metal with a cutting disc in the angle grinder and quickly got rid of most of it, before getting on with the actual hard work!

 It was then probably a full day’s work with the spot weld drill and panel splitter to actually remove every last trace of the old panels and get it all cleaned back ready to accept the new assembly.
 Still massively infuriating that a lot of the welds I was drilling out were brand new ones I only made a few months back, but I tried not to think about that too much.
 You don’t often get a chance to see inside this part of the chassis rail, so it was really nice to see there is not a trace of rust inside it.

-With that done, I next maneuvered the new assembly loosely into position, and then also offered up the new rear wing and clamped that into its correct, final position.
+With that done, and everything inside doused in zinc primer, I next maneuvered the new assembly loosely into position, and then also offered up the new rear wing and clamped that into its correct, final position.
 With the wing in place I could then move the wheel arch around slightly to make sure it was completely aligned from every angle – hopefully taking the time to get this absolutely perfect at this stage will avoid the alignment nightmare I had on the other side.
 Having a complete assembly rather than 2 separate sections undoubtedly makes this easier as there is less margin for error.

 You can see below that I’ve also pre-drilled the holes for the (many) plug welds which join the panel to the chassis rail flanges and to the back of the sill.